patternizer/cussh-app/README.md

 ## Contents

+* `dashboard-alpha.html` - html landing page and city selector for Dashboard (alpha) that shows comparisons between non-bias-adjusted and bias-adjusted ETCCDI variables.
-* `dashboard.html` - html landing page and city selector
+* `dashboard-beta.html` - html landing page and city selector for Dashboard (neta) that shows HSI Heat Index above threshold variables and bias-adjusted ETCCDI variables.
-* `[city].html` - html code displaying all variables and associated statistical tables for a selection of CUSSH cities [].
+* `dashboard-[alpha,beta]/[city].html` - html code displaying all variables and associated statistical tables for a selection of CUSSH cities.

 The first step is to clone the latest cussh-app code and step into the check out directory: